 The hose is also too short to reach the top of most staircases, which can be frustrating at times.
 However, it does remain a very powerful and effective machine, as well as one that can tackle pretty much anything you throw at it (and with no snowploughing).

-Overall, I award this model an excellent 4/5.
-What did you think of our Dyson Light Ball review?
+Overall, I award this Light Ball multi floor excellent 4/5.
+What did you think of our Dyson light ball review?
 Do you agree with our thoughts on the vacuum, or are there others that you think are better suited to the task?

 We love hearing from you, so make sure you leave us a message in the comments below.